lenerd/BICYCL/README.md

 BICYCL
 ======

-**BYCICL Implements CryptographY in CLass groups**
+**BICYCL Implements CryptographY in CLass groups**

-BYCICL is an Open Source C++ library that implements arithmetic in the ideal class groups of imaginary quadratic fields, together with a set of cryptographic primitives based on class groups.
+BICYCL is an Open Source C++ library that implements arithmetic in the ideal class groups of imaginary quadratic fields, together with a set of cryptographic primitives based on class groups.